How to Prepare for Oral Surgery

 Whether you have impacted wisdom teeth that need to be extracted, or are having dental implants placed, there are various conditions that call for oral surgery.
-Knowing what to expect during and after the procedure is one of the best ways to ensure a smooth and uneventful recovery.
+Knowing what to expect during and after the procedure is one of the most effective ways to ensure a smooth and uneventful recovery.

-Here at Innovative Implant and Oral Surgery, our team believes that an informed patient is an empowered patient.
+Here at Innovative Oral Surgery & Dental Implants, our team believes that an informed patient is an empowered patient.
 With this in mind, we go to great lengths to answer all questions, explain the planned procedure, outline potential risks and complications, and offer detailed post-operative instructions.
 We encourage our patients to ask candid questions during preliminary appointments, so that they feel confident moving forward.

-Though oral surgery is an outpatient procedure here in our Feasterville office, we offer these tips to help you prepare.
+Oral surgery is an outpatient procedure here in our Feasterville, Newtown, or Jenkintown offices, and we offer these tips to help you prepare.

 Be prepared for a stress-free recovery by stocking your fridge with soft, healthy comfort foods ahead of time.
-Try and avoid foods that are spicy, acidic or crunchy for at least 10 days to allow your teeth and gums time to heal.
-Yogurt, apple sauce, grapes, cottage cheese and soups are recommended, and easy to digest.
+Avoid foods that are spicy, acidic, or crunchy for at least 10 days to allow your teeth and gums time to heal.
+Yogurt, apple sauce, grapes, cottage cheese, and soups are recommended and easy to digest.

 Recovery times will vary depending on the exact procedure performed.
 Regardless, it’s important to avoid strenuous activity and embrace the chance to relax.
 Pick up some novels you’ve been meaning to read or take advantage of your Netflix subscription and binge-watch your favorite shows.

-No matter what type of surgery you have scheduled, you’re in expert hands at Innovative Implant and Oral Surgery.
-To request an appointment, please call us at 215-322-7810.
+No matter what type of surgery you have scheduled, you’re in expert hands at Innovative Oral Surgery & Dental Implants.
+To request an appointment, please call us.
 We look forward to hearing from you soon!

 - Humana, Being Prepared for Oral Surgery https://www.humana.com/learning-center/health-and-wellbeing/healthy-living/how-to-prepare-for-oral-surgery